LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

     }
 ```

-If an error occurs on ESG Services, the application needs to parse the error from the JSON message and return the JSON message created from RdpESGResponse class instead.
+If an error occurs on ESG Services, the application needs to parse the JSON message's error and return the JSON message created from RdpESGResponse class instead.

 ```c#
     var rdpEsgErrorResponse = new RdpEsgError();